Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 Before undergoing skin cancer surgery, you will have a pre-surgical assessment with Dr Alex Turner.
 She will assess your condition, take you through her recommended approach and prepare your treatment plan.
 She will also discuss the procedure in depth with you, including the risks and possible complications.

 Most skin cancer removal involves a simple excision finished with stitches.
 However, in cases where the skin cancer is larger, a skin graft or flap may be required to close the surgical site.
-The first priority in skin cancer surgery is ensuring all the cancerous cells are removed, but Dr Turner will make every effort to minimise post-operative scarring and maintain your appearance.
+The first priority in skin cancer surgery is ensuring all the cancerous cells are removed, and Dr Turner will make every effort to minimise post-operative scarring and maintain your appearance.

 Most skin cancer removal procedures are performed under a local anaesthetic as day surgery.
 When necessary, or preferred, sedation) can be used.